rune/rune/README.md

 ## Usage

-Initialize the Rune SDK when initializing your game.
-The game can show animations to entice the player, but should wait on a tap from the player to start the actual gameplay as the game may be preloaded.
+Initialize the Rune SDK once your game is fully ready.

 ```js
 Rune.init({